knncolle/knncolle/README.md

 If you're not using CMake, the simple approach is to just copy the files in `include/` - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
 This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt), which also need to be made available during compilation.

-## Further comments

-Both Annoy and HNSW will attempt to perform manual vectorization based on SSE and/or AVX instructions.
-This may result in differences in the results across machines due to changes in numeric precision across architectures with varying support for SSE/AVX intrinsics.
-For the most part, such differences can be avoided by consistently compiling for the "near-lowest common denominator" (such as the typical `x86-64` default for GCC and Clang) and ensuring that the more specific instruction subsets like SSE3 and AVX are not enabled (which are typically off by default anyway).
-Nonetheless, if reproducibility across architectures is important, it can be achieved at the cost of some speed by defining the `NO_MANUAL_VECTORIZATION` macro, which will instruct both Annoy and HNSW to disable their vectorized optimizations.

-## Further comments

-By default, we have disabled manual vectorization for both Annoy and HNSW-based searches.
-This aims to avoid differences in the results due to numeric precision across architectures with varying support for SSE/AVX intrinsics.
-Our philosophy here is to favor reproducibility over speed;
-nonetheless, users can choose the latter by defining the `KNNCOLLE_MANUAL_VECTORIZATION` macro.

 ## References